Admission Application for MSU Students

 - Commitment to teaching and dispositions that support learning to teach

 - Disposition to teach students of all races and ethnicities, students in poverty, students in urban settings and students with special needs

-- Contribution to the diversity of the program
+- A contribution to the diversity of the program

-The undergraduate application process is intended for MSU undergraduates who (1) are currently enrolled; (2) will have earned at least 28 credits by the end of Fall Semester 2016; (3) will have a cumulative GPA of at least 2.5 at the end of Fall Semester 2016; (4) have demonstrated (or will demonstrate during the 2016 Fall Semester) basic skills in Reading, Mathematics and Writing using a test approved by the Michigan Department of Education (see detailed information below); (5) have successfully completed any developmental coursework required in mathematics and/or writing (e.g., MTH 1825); and (6) wish to be considered for admission to the teacher preparation program in Spring Semester 2017.
+The undergraduate application process is intended for MSU undergraduates who (1) are currently enrolled; (2) will have earned at least 28 credits by the end of Fall Semester 2017; (3) have a cumulative GPA of at least 2.5 at the end of Fall Semester 2017; (4) have demonstrated (or will demonstrate during the 2017 Fall Semester) basic skills in Reading, Mathematics and Writing using a test approved by the Michigan Department of Education (see detailed information below); (5) have successfully completed any developmental coursework required in mathematics and/or writing (e.g., MTH 1825, WRA 1004); and (6) wish to be considered for admission to the teacher preparation program in Spring Semester 2018.

 Applicants should understand that meeting minimum requirements makes their complete application eligible for consideration.
 It does not guarantee admission.
 Each application receives a thorough and holistic review by several evaluators.
 Essay fees and test registration fees cannot be refunded to students who are not admitted to the program.
 Applicants who apply more than once must submit a new essay with each application.

 The Michigan Department of Education (MDE) requires that teacher candidates demonstrate basic skills in Reading, Writing and Mathematics.
 The MDE allows several options for demonstrating basic skills; however, the options will change as of September 23, 2017.